-Through the CHEAR Unit, fellows and residents have opportunities to participate in multidisciplinary research studies relevant to current issues in child health.
+Through the CHEAR Center, fellows and residents have opportunities to participate in multidisciplinary research studies relevant to current issues in child health.
 Linkages are in place with state agencies as well as with faculty from the Schools of Business, Law, Medicine, Public Health, Social Work, Nursing, Pharmacy, Dentistry, and Public Policy.

 Post-Doctoral Research Fellowship - Comparative Effectiveness & Child Health: